-Now its worth knowing I’m a healthy skeptic and so question all my personal experiences from a range of spiritual and psychological perspectives held in an intuitive heart based space.
-So naturally I thought can these experiences be replicated?
+Now it’s worth knowing I’m a healthy sceptic and so question all my personal experiences from a range of spiritual and psychological perspectives held in an intuitive heart-based space.
+So naturally, I thought can these experiences be replicated?

 There are 3 types of out of body experiences:

 - Spontaneous (occurring randomly often from meditation, jet lag, napping etc)

 - Self-Induced (produced purposefully via practical techniques)

 - Forced (provoked by extreme circumstance such an accident or a near death experience)

 Dr Peter Fenwick talks about the out of body state within the near-death experience, he says: